 Each individual evaluation of a contract assertion is performed with a specific evaluation semantic.
-We propose four evaluation semantics (see Section 3.5.6): ignore, observe, enforce, and quick\-enforce.
-Which evaluation semantic is chosen for any particular evaluation of a contract assertion is implementation-defined.
+We propose four evaluation semantics (see Section 3.5.4): ignore, observe, enforce, and quick-enforce.
+The mechanism by which the evaluation semantic for any particular evaluation of a contract assertion is chosen is implementation-defined.

-The ignore semantic does nothing, whereas the observe, enforce, and quick\enforce semantics determine the value of the predicate to identify a contract violation.
-If a contract violation occurs, the observe and enforce semantic will invoke a function called the contract-violation handler (see Section 3.5.11).
-When this function returns normally, observe will continue program execution and enforce will terminate the program; quick\enforce will not call the contract-violation handler but will instead immediately terminate the program.
+The ignore semantic does nothing, whereas the observe, enforce, and quick-enforce semantics determine the value of the predicate to identify a contract violation.
+If a contract violation occurs, the observe and enforce semantic will invoke a function called the contract-violation handler (see Section 3.5.9).
+When this function returns normally, observe will continue program execution and enforce will terminate the program; quick-enforce will not call the contract-violation handler but will instead immediately terminate the program.

 Users can install their own user-defined contract-violation handler at link time by defining their own function with the appropriate name and signature.
-This function takes one argument of type const reference to std::contracts::contract\violation.
+This function takes one argument of type const reference to std::contracts::contract_violation.
 This type is defined in a new header, <contracts> (see Section 3.7).
 When the contract-violation handler is called, an object of this type is created by the implementation and passed in, providing access to some information about the contract violation that occurred, such as its source location and the used evaluation semantic.

-Contract assertions can also be evaluated during constant evaluation (see Section 3.5.14), in which case the evaluation semantics behave slightly differently (notably, there is no compile-time contract-violation handler).
+Contract assertions can also be evaluated during constant evaluation (see Section 3.5.12), in which case the evaluation semantics behave slightly differently (notably, there is no compile-time contract-violation handler).